BelkizOcut/testReleaseNotes/README.md

  * Improvements
    * Improves positioning of the approval buttons
+       * The position previously varied with the length of the vendor name.
+   * Summarized invoices&#160;
+"

+"### Release 2023.01

+ * Improvements
+   * Improves positioning of the approval buttons
        * The position previously varied with the length of the vendor name. "
  ### Release 2022.11